 By Chris Carmichael

 Here are a few of the things I’ve been telling athletes over the past few weeks.
-It doesn’t matter if you’re lining up for a business park criterium, the Saturday Morning World Championships, a 70.3 triathlon, or a marathon.
-Or you might be headed out for an important training session.
+It doesn’t matter if you’re lining up for a business park criterium, the Saturday Morning World Championships, a 70.3 triathlon, a marathon, or just an important training session.
 There’s something in here for everyone.

 Carmichael Training Systems